-The Genetic and Rare Diseases Information Center (GARD) was created in 2002 by the National Human Genome Research Institute (NHGRI) and the Office of Rare Diseases Research (ORDR), two agencies at the National Institutes of Health (NIH).
-GARD provides the public with access to current, reliable, and easy to understand information about genetic and rare diseases in English and Spanish.
+The Genetic and Rare Diseases (GARD) Information Center is a program of the National Center for Advancing Translational Sciences (NCATS) and funded by two parts of the National Institutes of Health (NIH): NCATS and the National Human Genome Research Institute (NHGRI).
+GARD provides the public with access to current, reliable, and easy to understand information about rare or genetic diseases in English or Spanish.

 Who can GARD help with information?

 - People who have rare or genetic diseases.